maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonmigration.rst

 Migrating Number Widgets
 ========================

-To achieve the same functionlity of HildonNumberEditor you can use a HildonPickerButton with a HildonTouchSelectorEntry assigned to it.
-With these widgets you can also easily have the functionality of a HildonRangeEditor (not covered in this example).
-Both the HildonNumberEditor and the HildonRangeEditor are deprecated since Hildon 2.2.
+To achieve the same functionlity of hildon.NumberEditor you can use a hildon.PickerButton with a hildon.TouchSelectorEntry assigned to it.
+With these widgets you can also easily have the functionality of a hildon.RangeEditor (not covered in this example).
+Both the hildon.NumberEditor and the hildon.RangeEditor are deprecated since Hildon 2.2.

 The following example shows a typical NumberEditor.